risc0/risc0-foundry-template/deployment-guide.md

     export ETH_WALLET_PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
-    export BONSAI_API_KEY="YOUR_API_KEY" # see form linked in the previous section export BONSAI_API_URL="BONSAI_API_URL" # provided with your api key export RISC0_USE_DOCKER=1 # enable a deterministic environment via Docker
+    export BONSAI_API_KEY="YOUR_API_KEY" # see form linked in the previous section export BONSAI_API_URL="BONSAI_API_URL" # provided with your api key
     ```

-    By setting *RISC0_USE_DOCKER=1* the build process will build your guest binary within a deterministic environment, resulting in a reproducible build.
-This is helpful because it allows third-parties to independently build the guest binary and generate the same [image ID].
-    > ***Note:*** *This requires having Docker installed and in your PATH.
-To install Docker see [Get Docker](https://docs.docker.com/get-docker/).*

 3. Build your project: